Show by Rock!!: Show by Rock!! Mashumairesh!!

 Taking place somewhere after the second season, the story focuses on Howan, a Fox Myummon who lives in the countryside on Sound Planet.
 Though she enjoys her peaceful life in the countryside, Howan dreams of music stardom and gets the chance to achieve her dream when she passes the audition for a music competition in Midi City.
 Meanwhile, the guitarist Mashima Himeko is equally passionate about music but feels uncomfortable having been placed in a band with two other young artists, the bassist Delmin and the drummer Ruhuyu.
 Howan loses her audition pass, making her unable to join the audition.
 Under the glittering lights of Midi City, when Howan is distraught at losing her audition pass, Howan, Himeko, Delmin and Ruhuyu meet each other for the first time and discover together with what they could never reach alone.

 Show by Rock!!
 Stars!!

-Taking place after the third season, bands from previous seasons like Plasmagica, Criticrista, Mashumairesh!!, Dokonjofinger and more are back to Midi City for an epic encore.
-The all-star battle of the bands is set to feature their toughest competition yet.
+Takin place after the third season, bands from previous seasons, including Plasmagica, Criticrista, Mashumairesh!! and Dokonjofinger return to Midi City.
+The story features an all-star battle of the bands involving performers from across the franchise.